apache/pekko-persistence-cassandra/docs/src/main/paradox/events-by-tag.md

 After deleting the tag views they will be automatically re-built next time the persistence id starts or with an explicit rebuild.

+Each `Reconciliation` instance starts a tag writers actor that lives for as long as the `ActorSystem` does, so call `close()` once the reconciliation operations have completed.

 For example, to rebuild the data for a persistence id:

 @@snip [reconciler](/core/src/test/scala/doc/reconciler/ReconciliationCompileOnly.scala) { #imports #reconcile}